Hamsters Playing Dead: The Surprising Truth about This Behavior

 - Apathy and inactivity: hamsters are quite active.
 Their apathy and inactivity can point to an infection or stress.
 Unlike in stressed and sick hamsters, the indifference and inactivity in a dying hamster arise from an inability to move or a challenge reacting to environmental stimuli.

-- Pain: dying hamsters are often in pain that makes them hypersensitive.
+- Pain: dying hamsters are often in pain which makes them hypersensitive.
 Therefore, they typically refuse to be held or stroked and might attack you if you try to do so.

 - Altered behavior: the pain and vulnerability in a dying hamster can lead to its behavior change.
 Some animals become more aggressive, fearful and nervous than they ordinarily are.